goodhanded/k/README.md

 - **Application-wide Settings**
   Configured in `.env`, read by  `application/config` and injected into service constructors via the dependency injection (DI) container in `infrastructure/di`.

-You can further customize these to extend functionality or adapt to your specific environment, such as choosing a different transcriber service or search engine.

 ---